djthapa22/deep-learning-challenge/README.md

 **_Tuner Model:_** [Tuner Model](https://github.com/djthapa22/deep-learning-challenge/blob/main/Tuner%20Optimize/Deep_Learning_Optimize-Tuner.ipynb)

 * How many neurons, layers, and activation functions did you select for your neural network model, and why? <br>
-  *  Neurons:   Layers: 2 activation function: leaky_relu
+  *  Neurons: Variable with 16, 21,1,26,36;  Layers: 5;  Activation function: leaky_relu
   *  Rationale: Tuner would find the best model with iterative create_model function.
 * Were you able to achieve the target model performance?
   * No, it was still below 75%, but the highest of all my models; with an accuracy score of 73.36%.
 Knowing my hunch was correct that Leaky Relu was the better function to utilize